NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 zone operators.

-This document describes a method called "dry-run DNSSEC" that builds upon the two aforementioned efforts and gives confidence to operators to adopt DNSSEC by enabling production testing of a DNSSEC zone.
+This document describes a method called "dry-run DNSSEC" that builds upon the two aforementioned efforts and provides measurable feedback about DNSSEC resolution health to operators by enabling production testing of a DNSSEC zone.
 This is accomplished by introducing new DS Type Digest Algorithms.
 The zone operator signs the zone and makes sure that the DS record published on the parent side uses the specific DS Type Digest Algorithm.